External Fellowship Leave

 Applications for EFL consist of a short project description of up to 250 words a current CV, written proof of the award, and details of the fellowship, including the institution at which it is tenable, the level of financial support, etc.

-Please note that in order to apply to an external sponsor for the fellowship itself, an application must be submitted through GU-PASS by clicking on the “New External Grant Request” button and following the directions there.
+Please note that in order to apply to an external sponsor for the fellowship itself, an application must be submitted through GU-PASS by clicking on the “New External Grant or Fellowship Request” button and following the directions there.

 Applications for External Fellowship Leave are accepted on a rolling basis.